-Mass Effect 2 is an excellent follow up to Mass Effect, in almost every possible way.
+Mass Effect 2 is an excellent follow up to Mass Effect, in almost every possible way but that quality of focus comes at the expense of abandoning most gameplay elements that made the original unique.

 The shooting mechanics have been completely overhauled, the villains are more interesting, the graphics are better, the biotic powers and the UI are more entertaining and easier to use, heck even the Normandy is cooler than before.